 Grade 11 (4 Credits) AT000V30

-In the second year, the course becomes more specific.
-Areas of study include: engine reconditioning, drive lines and components, brake systems, fuel systems and chassis servicing.
+In grade 11 all courses at Tec-Voc become more specific, with students now locking-in to an 8 credit pathway in a technical diploma stream.
+Grade 11 Automotive areas of study include: Automotive Systems and Service, Engine Fundamentals, Chassis (Steering, Brakes, Suspension), and Drivetrain.
 Students will spend approximately 60% of their time servicing and repairing a variety of vehicles that are booked into the shop on a weekly basis.
-The remaining 40% of the course will focus on the study of theoretical aspects of automotive repair within a classroom setting.
+The remaining 40% of the course will focus on the study of theoretical aspects of automotive repair within a classroom/lab setting.

 Grade 12 (4 Credits) AT000V40

-In the third year, the focus shifts to chassis electrical systems/components, electronic fuel management control systems/components and computerized engine diagnostics and correction.
-Also, there will be an extensive work experience component where each student will be sent to a car dealership, or other licensed automotive repair facility where they will work with a licensed automotive technician.
+In grade 12 the focus shifts to chassis electrical systems/components, electronic fuel management control systems, advanced safety systems and computerized engine diagnostics and correction.
+Also, there is an extensive work experience component in which all eligible students complete an internship at a car dealership or other licensed automotive repair facility, working under the supervision and direction of a licensed automotive technician.

 Automotive Technology Opportunities:

 · Front-End Alignment Centers

 · Power Sports / Power Equipment Repair Shops